 Deciding on how to get started on a big project and coming up with a plan for completing it can be challenging for anyone.
 For those with executive functioning deficits (EFDs), it can be downright daunting.
-It can feel overwhelming because long term projects and assignments force students, with EFDs, to use multiple executive functions at once.
+It can feel overwhelming because long-term projects and assignments force students, with EFDs, to use multiple executive functions at once.
 They must plan, prioritize, organize, evaluate, and initiate simultaneously.
 It’s a process that can feel like being asked to swim in the deep end, without any experience.
 Thankfully there are some evidence-based skill development techniques that have been proven to systemize the planning process, reduce stress and increase the quality of the resulting project.

 When initially teaching this strategy, the teacher or parent presents a picture or drawing of what is expected.
-It is helpful to teach this using simple projects first, such as an easy-to-assemble a meal (pizza), a household chore (setting a table) or a simple art project.
+It is helpful to teach this using simple projects first, such as an easy-to-assemble a meal (pizza), a household chore (setting a table), or a simple art project.

 Once the student knows what they are working towards they can then begin to list the steps they need to “Do” in order to get it Done.
-As the student progresses in this method, you can start to encourage your student/child to draw a ‘Done’ picture of what the final project will looks like.
+As the student progresses in this method, you can start to encourage your student/child to draw a ‘Done’ picture of what the final project will look like.

 Finally, the student will make a list of the materials in the “Get Ready” planning space.
-Once this step is done, the student has completed the planning backwards process and is now ready to start the project by moving forward.
+Once this step is done, the student has completed the planning backward process and is now ready to start the project by moving forward.